19 Career Options After Learning Japanese

 Japanese dramas and anime are admired and watched worldwide in this era of global media consumption.

 J-pop, dramas, and films are a top business with devoted followers worldwide.
-Yet, fans often require subtitles or dubbed versions of these shows as they are not good in Japanese.
+Yet fans often require subtitles or dubbed versions of these shows because they are not proficient in Japanese.

-Media content providers are always looking for fluent transcriptions in English and Japanese.
+Media content providers are always looking for fluent English and Japanese transcriptions.
 This is to cater to their international audiences.

 Entertainment businesses also sought multilingual people.
 This can increase the worldwide following of their stars and artists.

-Subtitle transcription will be in high demand as video streaming services grow in the amount of material they stream.
-This is regardless of languages spoken by individuals of all nations and races.
+Subtitle transcription will be in high demand as video streaming services increase the amount of content they stream.
+This is regardless of the languages spoken by individuals of all nations and races.

-This would also work vice versa, as Japan has significant English shows and content consumers.
+This would also work the other way around, as Japan has significant English-language shows and content consumption.
 Hence, proficiency in Japanese is the first requirement for such a career.

 Career scope of Japanese